Delta Shuttle: Delta Shuttle West Coast service

 For a time, Delta expanded the Delta Shuttle network to the West Coast.
 The service was launched on September 3, 2013, with Delta adding additional service to create fourteen daily round-trip flights on the route between Los Angeles and San Francisco and adding additional features similar to the shuttle system on the East Coast.
 The West Coast shuttle was further expanded in mid-2016 with Delta adding its recently established Seattle/Tacoma hub to the network, with service to both Los Angeles and San Francisco.
 Additional flights between Los Angeles and San Francisco were also added at the same time.
 The West Coast shuttle flights were served by a mix with two-class Embraer 175 regional jets operated by a Delta Connection partner, and Delta mainline Boeing 717 and Boeing 737-800 aircraft.

 Current operation

 Delta discontinued its Delta Shuttle services on the west coast on January 4, 2018.
 The flights were rebranded as regular domestic service.
 At the time of the change, Delta kept the frequent schedules between the West Coast cities, but eliminated the additional services and amenities.

-As of November 16, 2019, all Delta Shuttle flights at Laguardia Airport depart from the new Concourse G.
+As of December 21, 2021, all Delta Shuttle flights at LaGuardia Airport depart from Terminal C.